Why Does My Forehead Twitch? | Unraveling the Mystery

 Warning Signs and Red Flags

-• Associated Symptoms – Facial weakness, drooping, vision changes, or headache.
+• Associated Symptoms – Facial weakness, drooping, vision changes, numbness, severe headache, dizziness, or trouble speaking.

-• Duration – Continuing beyond several weeks without improvement.
+• Duration – Twitching that continues beyond several weeks without improvement or keeps coming back despite lifestyle changes.

 Diagnostic Pathways